 - Respect for learning

 - Prepared to accept responsibility for their own growth and development

 - Prepared to bring issues and challenges for discussion

 - Able to approach the relationship with respect and openness

 - Are available and committed to attending the mentoring meetings, workshops and networking gatherings

-The TIME programme offers a one to one relationship based on encouragement, openness, mutual trust, respect and a willingness to learn and share.
+The TIME program offers a one-to-one relationship based on encouragement, openness, mutual trust, respect and a willingness to learn and share.

 One of the keys to successful mentoring is matching the mentee with a mentor who has the relevant skills and experience to meet the needs and objectives of the mentee.